I still remember the first time I heard Korn.

 This alternative metal band confronts many political and warfare issues around the globe, but mainly in Armenia and the US.

 Songs are often displayed in an angry, aggressive, and quick-tempo manner, much like Korn.
 Not only that, but the music videos are pretty similar as well (although, that can be said for most nu-metal/experimental metal bands).
+Check out our breakdown of the lyrics to Chop Suey! for a bit more on this band.

 As System of a Down is rarely (probably never) described as nu-metal, Drowning Pool would be a nice choice to get back in the same genre as Korn.